Bonderman Travel Fellowship

 No, but we have posted short summaries of previous proposals online.
 Keep in mind that not only do the Fellowship requirements constantly evolve, but each Bonderman fellow is completely unique and so are the proposals that got them to the interview stage.
 We encourage you to not be hung up on what has worked in the past, but instead to focus on why you, why these countries, why now?
 What are you passionate about with regards to this opportunity?

 When will I know if I will be interviewed?
 Will you tell me if I don’t get an interview?

 All applicants will be notified of whether or not they will move on to the interview stage of the selection process.
 We aim notify all applicants of their interview status in mid-Winter Quarter but there is no set date for this notification.
 Please do not contact us if you have not heard by the end of February.

-No, if you meet the other criteria outlined (senior credit, degree application on file, etc) and are in good standing in your respective program, you are eligible to apply even if your UW GPA is below a 3.7.
+No, if you meet the other criteria outlined (senior credit, enrolled, etc) and are in good standing in your respective program, you are eligible to apply even if your UW GPA is below a 3.60.